Cognitive Behavioral Therapy for Substance Abuse

 As Orange County, California’s most sought after substance addiction treatment program, Hotel California by the Sea offers substance abuse cognitive behavioral therapy as well as other types of therapy such as dialectical behavioral therapy, EMDR and group therapy.
 When used in conjunction with one another, each of these treatment therapies creates a well-rounded approach to drug and alcohol addiction treatment.
 Many of our patients suffer from co-occurring mental health disorders in addition to their substance use disorder.
 CBT is able to treat multiple mental health conditions at the same time, and for someone with a dual diagnosis, this can be especially beneficial for their recovery.

 Patients enrolled in our inpatient treatment programs at Hotel California by the Sea will be able to meet with their therapist at least twice a week or as many times as needed according to their treatment plan.
-Patients will be regularly assessed and frequency of CBT can be changed based on the patient’s progress.
-Sessions can last anywhere from 30-60 minutes where therapists guide patients in reframing their cognitive narratives, self-awareness and reducing the frequency of a negative thought process.
+Patients will be regularly assessed and the frequency of CBT can be changed based on the patient’s progress.
+Sessions can last anywhere from 30-60 minutes which therapists guide patients in reframing their cognitive narratives, self-awareness and reducing the frequency of a negative thought processes.

 Cognitive behavioral therapy has been a proven treatment method to helping patients of all walks of life recover from substance use disorders.
 This treatment method helps pinpoint current pain points in a patient’s life related to their addiction and teaches effective tools and strategies to overcome negative emotions.
 Reach out to our admissions team today if you or a loved one is suffering from a drug or alcohol addiction and learn about the various inpatient and outpatient therapies we offer.
 Assigned therapists and psychiatrists will be available to assist individuals in every step of the recovery process with the ultimate goal of living a life free of drugs and alcohol.